 A relatively large number of people in Dorris telecommute to their jobs.
 Overall, about 17.60% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of people in Dorris with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.07% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Dorris is quite a bit lower than the national average among all cities of 21.84%: just 11.07% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Dorris in 2022 was $20,553, which is low income relative to California and the nation.
 This equates to an annual income of $82,212 for a family of four.
 However, Dorris contains both very wealthy and poor people as well.